V4Fire/Client/src/components/friends/async-render/README.md

 A group name for manually clearing pending tasks via the `async` module.
 Providing this value disables the automatic cleanup of render tasks on the `update` hook.
-If this parameter is set as a function, the group name will be dynamically calculated on each new iteration.
+If this parameter is set as a function, the group name will be dynamically calculated on each iteration.

 ```
 < .container v-async-target